 - Some discomfort in the first week is normal.
 Your teeth will start to move very quickly which is a good thing but this can cause some tenderness.
 You can help this by taking painkillers you would usually take for a headache.
-A softer diet will also help as you will not need to use your teeth as much to chew - If the appliance is causing sore areas on your lips or cheeks, orthodontic wax can be used to relieve the discomfort and allow healing - · Your discomfort will reduce significantly after the first week, so please persevere - In the early stages it is often necessary to 'prop' open your teeth with dental cement in order to avoid biting off the opposite braces.
-This may take a few days to get used to and will be reduced or completely removed as soon as clinically appropriate
+A soft diet will also help as you will not need to use your teeth as much to chew - The presence of a brand new set of brackets and wires on the inside surfaces of your teeth will certainly be a curiosity to your tongue.
+For the first week or so your tongue will be sore due to this newfound roughness.
+Your tongue will adapt over time but in the meantime you can use salt water mouth rinses every few hours to speed up this process - If the appliance is causing sore areas or ulcers on your tongue or cheeks, orthodontic wax can be used to relieve the discomfort and allow healing - Your discomfort will reduce significantly after the first week, so please persevere - In the early stages it is often necessary to 'prop' open your teeth with dental cement in order to avoid biting off the opposite braces.
+This may take a few days to get used to and will be reduced or completely removed as soon as clinically appropriate - Speech and swallowing may be influenced by the appliance but initial problems will improve with time